Skip to navigation Skip to content

 The YA/Austudy grant date will depend on:

-• which date YA/Austudy is the most beneficial payment from, and
+• the date that YA/Austudy is the most beneficial payment, and

-• whether or not the customer remains entitled to the outgoing income support payment
+• whether or not the customer remains entitled to another income support payment

 No consideration can be given to paying the current payment for any longer than the customer is qualified and payable for that payment.